KeplerGO/KeplerBlog/content/K2/C9-MST.md

 see a parallax effect in the shape and time of the lensing event.

-The Microlensing Science Team (MST) was selected through a peer-review process during K2 GO Cycle 3 by a panel of professional volunteers.
+The Microlensing Science Team (MST) was selected through a peer-review process during K2 GO Cycle 3 by a panel of experts.
+The aim of the MST is to both coordinate with and make recommendations to the K2 mission regarding the best observational methods to use during Campaign 9, allowing the highest value science return.
+Additionally, the MST will serve the interests of the community by, for example, facilitating simultaneous ground-based data collection, developing novel methods for crowded field photometry, and providing completeness and reliability studies of detected microlensing events.
-The aim of the MST is to coordinate with and make recommendations to the K2 Guest Observer and Project Offices regarding the observational planning of Campaign 9.
-This includes the selection of targets for Campaign 9.

 The MST is comprised of the following people:

 * David Bennett (NASA Goddard Space Flight Center)
 * Andrew Gould (Ohio State University)
 * Calen Henderson (JPL/Caltech)
-* David Hogg (New York University, Inc.)
+* David Hogg (New York University)
 * Matthew Penny (Ohio State University)
-* Rachel Street (Las Cumbres Observatory Global Telescope Network, Inc.)
+* Rachel Street (Las Cumbres Observatory Global Telescope Network)

 The latest updates on the Campaign 9 microlensing experiment will be posted [here](http://keplerscience.arc.nasa.gov/k2-c9.html).